OctopusDeploy/docs/src/pages/docs/security/cve/shattered-and-octopus-deploy.md

 - Certificates used for authenticating with third party services, like Azure management certificates.
 - Certificates used to provide HTTPS for web sites that you deploy.

-## Detecting SHA1 Certificates With PowerShell
+## Detecting SHA1 certificates with PowerShell

 Given an `X509Certificate2` object, here's a PowerShell function that checks whether it uses SHA1: